adam-bauer-34/cap6/README.md

 ## Directory overview <a name=“directover”></a>

 ### Main files <a name=“main”></a>
 There are two "main" files.
-The first is `BPW_main.py`, which runs a single model run (or as many as you want).
-Which run you want to do is pulled from the `done_runs` list in `BPW_main.py` (which, in turn, comes from `BPW_research_runs.csv` in the `data` directory).
+The first is `main.py`, which runs a single model run (or as many as you want).
+Which run you want to do is pulled from the `desired_runs` list in `main.py` (which, in turn, comes from `research_runs.csv` in the `data` directory).

-The second "main" file is `BPW_lhc_sampling.py`.
+The second "main" file is `main_ensemble.py`.
 This creates the "ensemble" model runs. **Warning**: this takes an insanely long time to run (order weeks) on a personal computer.
-We had a computing cluster at our disposal, which made this code managable (it still took 6 days).
+We had a computing cluster at our disposal, which made this code managable (it still took 6-7 days).

 ### `aux_notebooks` <a name=“analnote”></a>
 This directory contains the various notebooks we used to calibrate different model components.